-Top 5 Android Memory Management Tool to Get the Most Memory of Android
+Top 5 Android Memory Management Tools

 The first thing you want to do when you get an Internet-enabled cell phone is to go online.
 Most Android phones give you the power of Wi-Fi and 3G/2G data plans, so that you can keep close touch with your friends and families.
 Browse the social networking site or keep yourself updated by reading news on the net.
 Or go to Google Play to enjoy all your favorite games and TV shows.

 With more than 750,000 apps and games, millions of songs, thousands of movies and TV show, the world's largest collection of eBooks, and a growing selection of magazines, you can now read, listen and watch anywhere you want.
 Or you can capture special moments with great photos and videos, explore your shots and share them online with your friends.

 No matter whatever you do with your Android phone, it will involve memory, storage and task.